$59.99 $62.99 Buy It Now

 Dead pixels, on the other hand, are pixels that always appear dark and do not respond to light.
 To identify dead pixels, take a long exposure shot in a bright environment.
 Dead pixels will show up as dark spots in the image.

-See also Best cinematic dslr camera
+See also How long is a dslr camera good

 Tips for Identifying Hot and Dead Pixels: